bgulla/boozer/README.md

 * Slack (webhook)
 ![Slack](https://github.com/bgulla/boozer/blob/master/img/slack.png?raw=true)
 * Twitter (oauth)
+* Untappd Auto-Posting.
+(I broke this, hoping to fix it soon)

 ## Hardware
 The following hardware was used in the inital build of boozer but not necessarily required.